Bluefinger/rythe/README.md

 stream(5)(6); // mapped emits only 125, 6 is filtered out
 ```

+Note: Tested to work with the latest version of Typescript (3.7).
+Only supports the latest typescript officially.

 ## Goals

 - Provide a tree-shakeable FRP library for use with bundlers like Rollup